autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

 ## Description

-During the autoware development, you will probably need to define your own messages, The page only list a simple example of add a custom message to autoware, for basic tutorial see [Create custom msg and srv files](http://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html).
+During the Autoware development, you will probably need to define your own messages, This page lists a simple example of adding a custom message to Autoware, For the general ROS2 tutorial see [Create custom msg and srv files](http://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html).

 ## How to create custom message

-Make sure you are in the autoware workspace, and then run the following command to create a new pakage.
+Make sure you are in the Autoware workspace, and then run the following command to create a new package.

-For example we create a package to define sensor message.
+For example we create a package to define sensor messages.
 1. Create a package

    ```console
    ros2 pkg create --build-type ament_cmake autoware_sensing_msgs
    ```

-1. Create custom message
+1. Create custom messages

-   You should create `.msg` file and placed it in `msg` derectory.
+   You should create `.msg` files and place them in the `msg` directory.

    **NOTE**:  The initial letters of the `.msg` and `.srv` files must be capitalized.

-   For example we make  msg files `GnssInsOrientation.msg` and `GnssInsOrientationStamped.msg` to define GNSS INS orientation message:
+   For example we make msg files `GnssInsOrientation.msg` and `GnssInsOrientationStamped.msg` to define GNSS INS orientation messages:

    ```console